Articulation - A gentle movement between two surfaces i.e. movement within joints.

-Manipulation High velocity thrust & Low velocity thrust techniques (HVT/LVT) are techniques commonly associated by the "Cracking noise or Popping noise" the noise is Nitrogen gas which has accumulated between two joint surfaces and on release the gas escapes producing an audible sound.
+Manipulation - High velocity thrust & Low velocity thrust techniques (HVT/LVT) are techniques commonly associated by the "Cracking noise or Popping noise".
+The noise is produced from an accumulation of Nitrogen gas between two joint surfaces and on release, the gas escapes producing an audible sound.

 Proprioceptive techniques are used to encourage and enhance the nervous system.

 Soft tissue techniques there are varied names for each individual technique however the aim of the techniques are to encourage blood flow and repair.

 Active movement - A movement in which you (the Patient/Client) actively do/ achieve, a voluntary movement.